Skip to main content

 Can I Get an Installment Loan on a DMP?

-In most cases, an installment loan may not be eligible when you are on a DMP.
+In most cases, an online installment loan may not be eligible when you are on a DMP.
 Remember, you came to the credit counseling agency to help pay off debt and get your finances under control, they are going to be very strict about any new payments.
 So, if you do require an installment loan, it will need thorough vetting by your DMP provider and they'll need to approve.

 In short, the eligibility for an installment loan while on a DMP varies based on individual circumstances.
 While some credit counseling agencies may approve such loans, others may not.